willpuckett/smote/posts/kanata.md

 cover_html: <img src='images/Z1CY000KSLLA.webp'/>
 ---

 I've been using [Kanata](https://github.com/jtroo/kanata) for a few months now...
 I switched to it from [KMonad](https://github.com/kmonad/kmonad) when I changed computers earlier this year.
-I expected the two packages to be fairly similar, which has been largely the case, until this morning, when I finally read some documentation and worked through a more complete implementation of my keymap.
+I expected the two packages to be fairly similar—which has been largely the case—until this morning, when I finally read some documentation and worked through a more complete implementation of my keymap.
 That, and of course Kanata is way cooler since it's written in Rust. 🦀

 ## Installing

 Installing Kanata proved to be much easier—it's packaged in [homebrew](https://brew.sh) and can be installed with a simple `brew install kanata`.
-I had been forced to build kmonad and don't work in Haskell, so prebuilt binaries was a welcome change.
+I had been forced to build kmonad and don't work in Haskell, so having a prebuilt binary was a welcomed change.

 After installation, I created the following `lanuchctl` job: